sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A collection of fonts used in LaTeX distributions
+Short desc    : A collection of fonts used in LaTeX distributions
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This is a collection of fonts for use with standard LaTeX
+Descript     : This is a collection of fonts for use with standard LaTeX
              : packages and classes.
 It includes 'invisible' fonts (for use
              : with the slides class), line and circle fonts (for use in the
              : picture environment) and 'LaTeX symbol' fonts.
 For full support